winglang/docsite/blog/2023-09-25-constructs-methods.md

 hide_table_of_contents: true
 ---

-One of the essential features of Winglang is being able to use familiar programming language tools like variables, for loops, and classes to describe the cloud resources that are part of your application.
+At Wing Cloud, we're building a programming language named Winglang that makes it easier to build robust cloud applications.
-For example, cloud applications may rely on databases, queues, storage buckets, API endpoints, as well as compute platforms such as Kubernetes clusters or AWS Lambda.
+One of the main features of Winglang is that it lets you model the cloud resources alongside your application code.

-Today, Winglang uses **constructs**, a foundational framework that underpins several infrastructure-as-code libraries such as [AWS CDK], [CDKTF], and [cdk8s], to allow cloud components to be expressed and composed together into higher level abstractions.
+Every cloud resource in Winglang is modeled as a **construct**, similar to the [AWS CDK] and [CDKTF] infrastructure-as-code frameworks.
 In the Wing application below, the classes named `Bucket` and `Function` are both constructs:

 ```js